3 cl of Old Tom Gin

-A little note about the gin used for this drink: we should use the Old Tom gin, slightly sweet, but it’s not easy to find, so sweeten your normal gin with 0.5 cl of extra sugar syrup.
+A little note about the gin used for this drink: we should use the Old Tom gin, slightly sweet, but it’s not easy to find, so sweeten your regular gin with 0.5 cl of extra sugar syrup.

 Put all ingredients into a mixing glass filled with ice, stir gently and then pour into a well-iced Martini glass, making sure to filter through the strainer.

-As with the Martini, squeeze a lemon peel on the cocktail, before garnishing with a lemon peel spiral wrapped around a cherry.
+As with the Martini, squeeze a lemon peel on the cocktail before garnishing with a lemon peel spiral wrapped around a cherry.